-Research College of Nursing offers 6 graduate tracks: Family Nurse Practitioner, Adult-Gero Nurse Practitioner, Nurse Educator, Executive Practice and Healthcare Leadership, Clinical Nurse Leader, and RN-MSN.
-The graduate program is fully accredited by the Commission on Collegiate Nursing Education (CCNE).
+Research College of Nursing offers three graduate tracks: Family Nurse Practitioner, Adult-Gerontological Nurse Practitioner, and Executive Practice and Healthcare Leadership.
+In addition to offering admission to nurses with BSN degrees, there is an RN-MSN point of entry for nurses with diplomas or ADN degrees.
+The graduate program is fully accredited by the Commission on Collegiate Nursing Education.

-The Family Nurse Practitioner track, is 45 credit hours and offered on a part-time basis.
-Seventeen (17) of the hours are offered on-line and the track also includes 660 clinical practicum hours.
+The Family Nurse Practitioner (FNP) track prepares nurses to provide primary care for individuals and families across the lifespan.
+The FNP role includes preventative health care, as well as the assessment, diagnosis and treatment of acute and chronic illness for individuals and families.
+FNPs demonstrate a commitment to family-centered care and understand the relevance of the family’s identified community in the delivery of care.
+The program of study requires each student to complete 46 credit hours.
 Graduates will be eligible for certification through the American Nurses Credentialing Center and the American Academy of Nurse Practitioners.
-A curriculum plan can be found by visiting the Graduate Program Requirements section of our catalog on-line.
+A curriculum plan can be found by visiting the Graduate Program Requirements section of our catalog online.

-The Executive Practice and Healthcare Leadership (EPHL) track is designed for nurses interested in leadership and management roles in health care delivery systems.
-The track is 35 credit hours and includes 360 practicum hours.
-The EPHL track can be completed totally on-line.
-A Post Master’s certificate is available to those with a previous MSN degree.
+The Executive Practice and Healthcare Leadership (EPHL) track is designed for nurses interested in leadership and management roles in diverse health care delivery systems.
+The program of study requires each student to complete 36 credit hours and can be completed in a totally online format.
+At the completion of the program, students may be eligible to sit for the Nursing Administration certification exam.
 A curriculum plan can be found in our Graduate Program Requirements catalog.